TheDumbfounds/Zappa/README.md

 > What do you mean "serverless"?

-Okay, so there still is a server - but it only has a _40 millisecond_ life cycle!
+Okay, so there still is a server - but it has a _40 millisecond_ life cycle!
 Serverless in this case means **"without any permanent infrastructure."**

 With a traditional HTTP server, the server is online 24/7, processing requests one by one as they come in.
 If the queue of incoming requests grows too large, some requests will time out.
 With Zappa, **each request is given its own virtual HTTP "server"** by Amazon API Gateway.
 AWS handles the horizontal scaling automatically, so no requests ever time out.
 Each request then calls your application from a memory cache in AWS Lambda and returns the response via Python's WSGI interface.
 After your app returns, the "server" dies.